5. To translate

 Impossible to send translation from Calenco (no Translations button in Actions menu).

-The Calenco Translator subscription is not activated.
+The Calenco Traduction subscription is not activated.

 The connector is not set up for the workspace in question.